-Identified Need Hospital Initiative Primary Objective of the Initiative Single or Multi-Year Initiative Time Period Key Partners and/or Hospitals in initiative development and/or implementation Evaluation dates Outcome Continuation of Initiative Cardiova scular preventio n and education Blood pressure screening s, provided at no cost at various locations in the service area Screenings are provided on both an ongoing and one-time basis for participants.
+Identified Need Hospital Initiative Primary Objective of the Initiative Single or Multi-Year Initiative Time Period Key Partners and/or Hospitals in initiative development and/or implementation Evaluation dates Outcome (Include process and impact measures) Continuation of Initiative Cost of initiative for current FY?
+(See Instructions) Cardiovascul ar prevention and education Various cardiovas cular screening s, provided at no cost at various locations in the service area Blood pressure and cholesterol screenings are provided on both an on-going and one-time basis for participants.
 Participants identified as "at-risk" are provided prevention education and encouraged to return for on-going screenings.
-The on-going screenings and education for these participants has a positive impact on the rate of "at risk" screenings.
+The ongoing screenings and education for these participants has a positive impact on the rate of "at risk" screenings.
 Prevention and education provided through these screenings are effective tools in promoting cardiovascular health.
-Red Dress Sunday is a comprehensive annual health education event in partnership with faith-based churches targeted to African-American women to address disparities in screening, diagnosis, and treatment for heart disease.
-In 2008, Saint Agnes Hospital collaborated with Providence Hospital to expand this event into areas of Price George's County and Washington, D.C.
-Kyle Y. Swisher, Jr., M.D.
-Day of Cardiology is an annual educational event about cardiovascular disease and related conditions, which is open to the public and sponsored by Saint Agnes Hospital.
-In fiscal year 2011, the focus was Celebrating 50 Years of Lifesaving Care and included presentations on the topics of CPR, Human Multi-Year Initiative through 2011 Screenings are done in cooperation with various organizations including Senior Centers (Morrell Park Senior Center, Arbutus Senior Center, Arbutus Senior Center, St. James Terrace Senior Apartments), Churches (Evangelical Bible Church in Lansdown, New Christian Memorial Church in the Allendale Community) and Schools (Lansdowne High School and St. Agnes Elementary/Mid dle School.)
+For some 10 million Americans, peripheral arterial disease (PAD) is a serious risk factor leading to stroke and heart attack.
+The Saint Agnes Cardiovascular Institute under the leadership of Dr. Avinash Ganti, offers a free screenings that can detect PAD by checking for blockages in the arteries and aneurysms, which can lead to stroke or heart attack.
+Geared towards all men and women over the age of 55, the screening includes a Carotid Artery Ultrasound to detect stroke causing plaque, Abdominal Aortic Ultrasound-to detect an aneurysm and Ankle-Brachial Index-to detect Multi-Year Initiative Screenings are done in cooperation with various organizations including Senior Centers (Morrell Park Senior Center, Arbutus Senior Center, Arbutus Senior Center, Allendale Senior Apartments), Churches (Evangelical Bible Church in Lansdown, New Christian Memorial Church in the Allendale Community) and Schools (Lansdowne High School and St. Agnes Elementary/Mid dle School.)
 A formal evaluation is not part of Saint Agnes' current community needs assessment.
-This evaluation process will be a key component of the new FY 12 Communit y Needs Assessment .
-During FY 11, the screening program saw 4,300 participants at 27 various locations in the area.
-Of those participants, 2,500 had a blood pressure screening.
-466 of those screened were identified as high-risk and were referred for additional testing.
-All community initiatives are being evaluated as part of the Hospital's new 2012 community needs assessment.
+However, various metrics including number of participants and number of screenings are tracked to monitor the effectivene ss of this outreach.
+During FY 12, the blood pressure and cholesterol screening program saw 14,602 participants at 35 various locations in the area.
+Of those participants, 6,850 had screenings.
+1,138 of those screened were identified as high-risk and were referred for additional testing.
+There were 1,001 PAD screenings performed in FY 12.
+Of those screenings, 230 patients were referred for additional follow up.
+All community initiatives are being evaluated as part of the Hospital's new 2013 community needs assessment. \$282,000